wireservice/csvkit/docs/index.rst

     in2csv data.xls | csvcut -c 1,3 | head 10

-* Do not modify input data unless specifically requested by the user (i.e. conversion).
+* Do not modify input data unless specifically requested by the user (i.e. conversion or error cleaning).

 * When modifying input data, conform to good standards.
 Floats should end with ".0", even if they are round, dates and times should be in ISO8601 format, etc.